daniel-larsen/azure-functions-rust/examples/README.md

 ## Examples

-- http_trigger: responds with the current time to get or post request
+- http_trigger: responds with the current time to get or post request.
 - timer_trigger: logs a message every minute.

 ## Build and Run